Work. Happy.

 Closing Date

-Inspector Grade III – Chemical Safety/Process Safety (COMAH)
+The Role – Inspector Grade III – Chemical Market Surveillance

-We have an opening for a Chemical Safety/Process Safety Inspector (Inspector Grade III level) in the Authority under our regulatory mandate for Chemicals in particular our competent authority activities under the Control of Major Accident Hazards (COMAH).
+We have an opening for an Inspector Grade III level in the Authority under our regulatory mandate for chemical market surveillance in particular our

-The successful candidate will work in the multidisciplinary COMAH, Chemical Production and Storage team.
-The successful candidate will undertake Competent Authority functions of the Authority at national and EU level.
-The following is a non-exhaustive list of tasks for the role.
+The successful candidate will work within the multidisciplinary team, undertaking Competent Authority functions of the Authority at both national

-• Researching technical queries and providing advice to support the activities of the Authority’s Chemicals Helpdesk/Contact centre.
+■ Research technical queries to support the activities of the Authority’s Helpdesk and Contact Centre.

-• Undertaking such other duties as may be assigned in accordance with the operational needs of the Authority.
+■ Undertake other such duties as may be assigned in accordance with the operational needs of the Authority.

 Requirements:

-• Minimum of two years relevant work experience in a regulatory or industry setting.
+■ Minimum of two years relevant experience in regulatory, industry or a post graduate setting.

 Desirable: